The Unique Features of the Lutino Cockatiel Species

 The Lutino Mutation: A Genetic Marvel

 The lutino cockatiel is not a species in its own right but a color mutation of the common cockatiel.
 The lutino gene is responsible for this second cockatiel mutation, which emerged in aviculture in the 1950s.
 Cliff Barringer is credited with breeding the first lutino cockatiel, and since then, these birds have become a staple in the pet trade.
-The lutino mutation causes a lack of melanin, resulting in the bird's white plumage and characteristic red eyes, which are often mistaken for signs of albinism.
+The lutino mutation is caused by specific genes that result in a lack of melanin, leading to the bird’s white plumage and characteristic red eyes, which are often mistaken for signs of albinism.
 However, unlike true albinos, lutino cockatiels still retain some pigmentation, which is evident in their yellow coloring.

 Social and Intelligent: The Perfect Pet